thiago4go/dapr-workshop/docs/challenge-1/dotnet.md

 ## Running the application

-Now, open a terminal and navigate to the folder where `app.py` is located.
+Now, open a terminal and navigate to the `PizzaStore` folder.
 Run the following command:

 ```bash
 dapr run --app-id pizza-store --app-protocol http --app-port 8001 --dapr-http-port 3501 --resources-path ../resources  -- dotnet run